How to De-Reserves Reserves: Admissions to Technical Colleges in India: Introduction

-These legal requirements are to be respected in \emph{$\mathbf{both}$} allocation of government jobs and admissions in publicly-funded educational institutions in India.
-Moreover, in both applications, unfilled SC and ST positions cannot be provided to the use of others and remain unfilled.
-However, job allocations and public school admissions $\mathbf{differ}$ with respect to \emph{OBC de-reservation} policies.
-In allocation of government jobs unfilled OBC positions remain unfilled.
-However, the situation changed in admissions to publicly-funded educational institutions in 2008 with the historic judgement of the Supreme Court of India (SCI) in\emph{ Ashoka Kumar Thakur vs Union of India and} \emph{Others} (2008),\footnote{The judgement is available at https://indiankanoon.org/doc/63489929/.} which reads: \begin{quote} \emph{''Under such a scheme, whenever the non-creamy layer OBCs fail to fill the 27\% reservation, the remaining seats would revert to general category students.}'' \end{quote} The SCI, however, did $\mathbf{not}$ specify a well-defined procedure to revert unfilled OBC positions.
-There is also a \emph{widespread ambiguity} regarding potential beneficiaries of reverted OBC positions: only GC applicants or everyone including reserve category members.
-Lack of specific guidance on how to deal with OBC de-reservations leads to numerous ad-hoc procedures in public school admissions in India.
-One such ad-hoc procedure was recently adopted in the allocation of technical university seats, which we discuss next.
+In government job allocations and admissions in publicly-funded educational institutions in India, institutions must respect these legal requirements.
+Moreover, in both applications, unfilled SC and ST positions cannot be provided to others and remain unfilled.
+However, job allocations and public school admissions $\mathbf{differ}$ concerning \emph{OBC de-reservation} policies.
+In the allocation of government jobs, unfilled OBC positions remain unfilled.
+However, the situation changed in admissions to publicly-funded educational institutions in 2008 with the historic judgment of the Supreme Court of India (SCI) in\emph{ Ashoka Kumar Thakur vs. Union of India and} \emph{Others} (2008),\footnote{The judgement is available at https://indiankanoon.org/doc/63489929/.} which reads: \begin{quote} ``\emph{Only non-creamy layer OBCs can avail of reservations in college admissions, and once they graduate from college they should no longer be eligible for post-graduate reservation.
+27\% is the upper limit for OBC reservation.
+The Government need not always provide the maximum limit.
+Reasonable cut off marks should be set so that standards of excellence are not greatly affected.
+The unfilled seats should revert to the general category}.'' \end{quote} and, \begin{quote} ``\emph{To this end, the Government shall set up a committee to look into the question of setting the OBC cut off at nor more than 10 marks below that of the general category.
+Under such a scheme, whenever the non-creamy layer OBCs fail to fill the 27\% reservation, the remaining seats would revert to general category students}.'' \end{quote} The SCI, however, did \emph{not} specify a well-defined procedure to revert unfilled OBC positions.
+There is also a \emph{widespread ambiguity} regarding potential beneficiaries of reverted OBC positions: only GC applicants or everyone, including reserve category members.
+Lack of specific guidance on dealing with OBC de-reservations leads to numerous ad-hoc procedures in public school admissions in India.
+Technical university seat allocation recently adopted one such ad-hoc procedure, which we will discuss next.